schmettow/yet_zero/README.md

 Your Eye Tracker is a low-budget eye tracking platform based on a cheap endoscope camera, 3d printed parts and OpenCV image processing.
 It currently reaches around 2.5° error on average, with a minimum of 5°.
-This is a fraction of what commercial eye trackers accuracy to $1/1000$ the price.
+This is a little less accuracy as than what commercial eye trackers offer, at $1/1000$ the price.
+This makes Yet Zero particularly suited for educational purposes and many research applications.

 **[Tutorial](https://schmettow.github.io/yet_zero/)**